FIXED EXPENSES 2014-2015

-* The College reserves the right to increase charges without prior notice.
+* The College reserves the right to make changes to tuition and fees without prior notice.

 EXPLANATION OF FEES

-Tuition covers the cost of education, materials required in laboratory courses, medical care at the Moore Student Health Center, admission to athletic events held on the campus (except NCAA Tournament events), student publications, and other activities.
+Tuition covers the cost of education, materials required in laboratory courses, admission to athletic events held on the campus (except NCAA Tournament events), student publications, and other activities.
 It does not cover breakage of College property or the purchase of expendable materials for laboratory courses.

 The Student Activities Fee provides support to student activities and organizations.
 These funds are distributed to the Student Finance Board and College Activities Committee.
 This fee is charged 50% for each semester and is non-refundable.